hushidong/biblatex-gb7714-2015/example/updatehistoryold.md

 ### date of change: 2016-11-14 to version v1.0c

 * Changes to pkg code:to fix a few bugs
-	- "*ay.bbx": add noauthor or "‰ΩöÂêç" for the authoryear style
+	- "*ay.bbx": add noauthor or "ÿ˝√˚" for the authoryear style
 	- "*ay.bbx": add some map cmds to automatically fill the userb field for sorting of the authoryear style
 	- "*ay.bbx": add a command yearpagescite for the authoryear style
 	- "*.bbx": add a dot after the null publisher with nothing followed
-	- "*.bbx": modify the english local string backrefpage to chinese "ÂºïÁî®È°µ:"
+	- "*.bbx": modify the english local string backrefpage to chinese "“˝”√“≥:"
 	- "*ay.bbx": add some options such as uniquelist,labeldate,uniquename for the authoryear style

 * Changes to documentation: